VedPawar1410/product-importer/README.md

 - ✅ Import path resolution
 - ✅ Environment variable loading
 - ✅ Shared volume access
+- ✅ Render.com compatibility
+- ✅ Persistent storage configuration

 ## 📄 License

-[Your License Here]
+MIT License - Feel free to use for personal or commercial projects

 ## 👥 Contributing

-[Your Contributing Guidelines Here]
+Contributions are welcome!
+Please:
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request

 ## 📞 Support

 For issues and questions:
+- **Deployment Issues**: See `RENDER_DEPLOYMENT.md` or `DEPLOYMENT_GUIDE.md`
-- Create an issue on GitHub
+- **Bug Reports**: Create an issue on GitHub
-- Contact: [Your Contact Info]
+- **Feature Requests**: Open a discussion on GitHub
+- **API Questions**: Check `/docs` endpoint

 ---

-**Built with ❤️ using FastAPI, Celery, PostgreSQL, and Redis**
+**Built with ❤️ using FastAPI, Celery, PostgreSQL, and Redis** **Ready for production deployment on Render.com** 🚀